practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 $ sudo ./chicken-install srfi-152 # wait! this command may take some time
 ```

-This 1-batch-CHICKEN solution is only a bit slower than its 8-batch variant, but can't beat Gambit in its old 8-batch variant.
+This 1-batch-CHICKEN solution is only a bit slower than its 8-batch variant, but can't beat Gambit in its 8-batch variant.

 This begged the question: what about a speedy 1-batch solution with Gambit Scheme?